stwc/OJ/README.md

 # OJ
-Some UVa or ZeroJudge practices.
+Some UVa and ZeroJudge practices.
 Nothine else.